 In the year ended December 31, 2022, we distributed 10,018 GWh of electricity to end consumers in Turkey, representing an increase of 273 GWh, or 2.8%, from 9,745 GWh distributed in the year ended December 31, 2021.
 Our Turkish Distribution Business is operated through Sakarya Elektri Dagitim A.S., an entity owned under a joint venture arrangement.
-Sakarya Elektrik Dagitim A.S. is not fully consolidated and therefore is not included in the calculations of our total electricity distributed or our total electricity distributed to end consumers.
+Sakarya Elektrik Dagitim A.S. is not fully consolidated and therefore is not included in the calculations of our total electricity distributed to end consumers.